top of page

 Bio:

-Samantha Wigglesworth is a queer femme artist who works primarily in queer, transgender and gender non-conforming representations through portraiture.
-Growing up in conservative northern BC and moving to Abbotsford for her BFA at UFV was an eye-opening time for their artistic journey.
-While doing her BFA in Abbotsford, Samantha had several exhibitions in the area, including a solo exhibition titled Spectrum, which has been shown all across BC.
+Samantha Wigglesworth is a queer, nonbinary gender-queer artist who works primarily in queer, transgender and gender non-conforming representations through portraiture and abstract figuration.
+Growing up in conservative northern BC and moving to Abbotsford for their BFA at UFV was an eye-opening time for their artistic journey.
+While doing their BFA in Abbotsford, Sam had several exhibitions in the area, including a solo exhibition titled Spectrum, which has been shown all across BC.

-After Graduation Samantha decided to continue her studies with a Master of Fine Arts at UBCO in Kelowna in September of 2024, here she plans to use their research thesis to further explore contemporary issues around gender expression, around the increasingly violent and hostile tide of conservative rhetoric we are experiencing in North America.
+After Graduation, Sam decided to continue their studies with a Master of Fine Arts at UBCO in Kelowna in September of 2024.
+Here, they have been working on plans to use their research thesis to further explore contemporary issues around gender expression with the increasingly violent and hostile tide of conservative rhetoric we are experiencing in North America.
 Through these works, they will advocate for gender expression as a positive and liberatory act.
 Asking audiences to reexamine their preconceptions of gender and their judgments, challenging them to see how they might contribute to change.

 CV